jbklamti/jbklamti.github.io/README.md

 Sept.
 2020: Baccalaureate Office, Cheikh Anta Diop University of Dakar – Senegal

-- In 2020, for the organization of national Baccalaureate examination in Senegal, I was the President of jury 976.
+- In 2020, for the organization of national Baccalaureate examination in Senegal, I was the President of jury 976 (Wack Ngouna, Kaolack).
 This jury is one of the main juries of this national examination.
 It was made up of two sub-juries.
 As part of the jury work, I had to coordinate, delegate tasks and then make decisions for the smooth running of the tests.

 ### Publications: